DePINNetwork/depin-sdk/docker/README.md

 ## Image Configuration

-Algorand maintains a Docker image with recent snapshot builds from our `master` branch on DockerHub to support users who prefer to run containerized processes.
+DePIN Network maintains a Docker image with recent snapshot builds from our `master` branch on DockerHub to support users who prefer to run containerized processes.
 There are a couple of different images available for running the latest stable or development versions of Algod.

 - `algorand/algod:latest` is the latest stable release version of Algod (default)
 - `algorand/algod:stable` is the latest stable version of Algod